will62794/will62794.github.io/_drafts/2020-10-20-inductive-invariance.md

 An **invariant** of a transition system $$(S, S_0, R)$$ is a set of states $$ I $$ such that all reachable states are contained within $$ I $$.
 Semantically, an invariant is a set of states, but we commonly express invariants as state predicates i.e. a predicate $$ P(x) $$ that is true or false of a single state and gives rise to the corresponding set $$\{x \in S : P(x)\}$$.
 An **inductive invariant** is an invariant that is closed under the transition relation $$ R $$.
 That is, for any state transition $$(s, s') \in R, (s \in I \Rightarrow s' \in I)$$.

 Inductive invariants are fundamental to how we prove invariants of a system.
+If we want to prove an invariant of a system, we want to prove that every reachable state cannot violate the invariant.
+If the system has a finite number of states, we could, for example, solve this problem with model checking, by simply exploring every reachable state and checking whether the invariant holds.
+If the system is too large (or infinite), we can't do this.
+We need an alternative that doesn't require enumeration of all reachable states.
+Using induction allows us to prove things about infinite behaviors and/or state spaces in a rigorous way.
+Rather than reasoning about an entire system behavior at once, we limit ourselves to reasoning about individual transitions of the system i.e. reasoning "locally" rather than "globally".

 - Why do we need inductive invariants?
+Why are they fundamental?
+Why can't we just use "behavioral reasoning"?
 - Strengthening invariants to get an inductive invariant.
 - Examples and state space visualization of reachable states and invariants/inductive invariants for several finite state protocols.